smarthomeNG/plugins/simulation/README.md

 ![screenshot](screenshot.png)

 The code is here.
-Replace the item names with yours from the item.conf file.
+Replace the item names with yours from the item.yaml file.
 The png files for the lamps are in the package.

 #### SmartVisu 2.9: